dwmyke/gatsby-mdx-starter/README.md

 # Gatsby Starter Pack

 This is my own opinionated setup for what a Gatsby default baseline should be.
 I began with [gatsby-starter-default v2](https://github.com/gatsbyjs/gatsby-starter-default) and started making modifications and enhancements from there.
+This is still a work in progress for the time being.

 ### Changelog